broncowdd/BoZoN/readme.md

 - change: upload form to personal d&d lib (auto_dropzone)
 - update: auto_restrict to a better secured version
 - update: auto_thumbnail to the last version

-## TODO
-- move a file to another folder
-- add a config page (file status by default public/private, etc)
-- change the uniqid rename system to a day-month-year-hour-minutes-seconds system
-- some security enhancements
-- maybe a «protected link» mode available only for one person (I'm just thinking ^^)
-- serious tests on mobile devices (not done yet)
-- manage a public file access on the index.php page (public/private button) maybe

 ## used libraries
 I only used a few libs I made